abc-media-net/nft-staking/README.md

 # Instructions & Description

+Simple instructions and clear explanation on every file included in this repository.

 ## Collection.sol

 Basic NFT smart contract with all functions and fetures needed for most of the collections.